-12. Advance guidewire into introducer needle.

-- 13. Raise thumb and pull Arrow Advancer approximately 4 8 cm away from introducer needle.
+- 13. Advance guidewire into introducer needle. - 14.
+Raise thumb and pull Arrow Advancer approximately 4 8 cm away from introducer needle.
 Lower thumb onto Arrow Advancer and while maintaining a firm grip on guidewire, push assembly into needle to further advance guidewire.
-Continue until guidewire reaches desired depth. - Use centimeter markings (where provided) on guidewire as a reference to assist in determining how much quidewire has been inserted. - ▲ Caution: Maintain firm grip on guidewire at all times.
+Continue until guidewire reaches desired depth. - Use centimeter markings (where provided) on guidewire as a reference to assist in determining how much guidewire has been inserted. - ▲ Caution: Maintain firm grip on guidewire at all times.
 Keep sufficient guidewire length exposed for handling purposes.
-A non-controlled guidewire can lead to wire embolus. - Warning: Do not withdraw guidewire against needle bevel to reduce risk of possible severing or damaging of guidewire. - 15.
-Remove introducer needle (or catheter) while holding guidewire in place. - If necessary, enlarge cutaneous puncture site with cutting edge of scalpel, positioned away from guidewire. - 🕂 Warning: Do not cut guidewire to alter length. - A Warning: Do not cut guidewire with scalpel. - Position cutting edge of scalpel away from guidewire. - Engage safety and/or locking feature of scalpel (where provided) when not in use to reduce the risk of sharps injury. - Use tissue dilator to enlarge tissue tract to the vein as required (where provided).
-Follow the angle of the guidewire slowly through the skin. - A Warning: Do not leave tissue dilator in place as an indwelling catheter.
+A non-controlled guidewire can lead to wire embolus. - A Warning: Do not withdraw guidewire against needle bevel to reduce risk of possible severing or damaging of guidewire. - 16.
+Remove introducer needle (or catheter) while holding guidewire in place. - Note: Refer to Tunneling Procedure below if applicable. - If necessary, enlarge cutaneous puncture site with cutting edge of scalpel, positioned away from quidewire. - 🕂 Warning: Do not cut guidewire to alter length. - Number of the second se - · Position cutting edge of scalpel away from guidewire. - Engage safety and/or locking feature of scalpel (where provided) when not in use to reduce the risk of sharps injury. - Use tissue dilator to enlarge tissue tract to the vein as required (where provided).
+Follow the angle of the quidewire slowly through the skin. - A Warning: Do not leave tissue dilator in place as an indwelling catheter.
 Leaving tissue dilator in place puts patient at risk for possible vessel wall perforation.